-To reduce stress, find ways to relax your mind.
+To reduce stress and increase your chances of getting an energy boost, find ways to relax your mind.
 For some people, mindfulness meditation works well.
-There are numerous free online resources in this area, among them UCLA’s Mindful Awareness Research Center website, marc.ucla.edu.
+There are numerous free online resources in this area, among them UCLA’s Mindful Awareness Research Center website.
 Prayer can be another way to calm your mind.

 And while being physically active may seem counterintuitive if you’re lacking in energy, a brisk walk around the block or a vigorous weight-lifting session provide an energy boost by increasing circulation and endorphins—the body’s own feel-good chemicals.
 (See also our post “Got a Weekly Exercise Plan?
 Focus It on Aerobic Fitness.”)

 Lack of quality sleep can certainly drag down energy.
 More than half of Americans experience sleep problems, and older adults are especially prone to sleep issues.
 Insomnia affects almost half of adults over age 60.

 Before reaching for sleeping pills, try some these simple adjustments: